delftwaves/swash-docs/docs/getting_started/tuto3/index.rst

 Once the run is complete, it's time to examine the model results using the plot scripts as explained in this :ref:`step <step6>`.

 Does the new results make sense to you?
 Can you explain, for example, how these results differ from previous simulations?

+If you've finished this tutorial, you can move on to the next :ref:`one <tuto4>`.